railsjazz/rails_charts/README.md

 One more gem to build nice charts for your Ruby on Rails application.

-With it you can build various types of charts Apache eCharts library.
+With it you can build various types of charts Apache eCharts library (v.
+5.3.2).
 This gem simplifies interface and adding few helpers to start adding charts in your app with just a few lines of code.

 What you can build with it: